Myers-Lipton, Scott

 In addition, Dr. Myers-Lipton is the lead author of the Silicon Valley Pain Index and the author of Racial and Social Justice at San José University.

-Dr. Myers-Lipton is the Director of the Teaching Social Action Institute.
+Dr. Myers-Lipton is the Director of the Teaching Social Action.
 In addition Dr. Myers-Lipton serves as an Advisory Board Member of the SJSU Human Rights Institute.

-Along with his students, Dr. Myers-Lipton co-founded the successful effort to raise the minimum wage in San José from $8 to $10, and the Gulf Coast Civic Works Campaign, an initiative to develop 100,000 prevailing wage jobs for local and displaced workers after Hurricane Katrina.
-In total, he has supported his social action students as they have won 15 campaigns since 2006.
+Dr. Myers-Lipton was the faculty advisor for the SJSU students successful effort to raise the minimum wage in San José from $8 to $10.
+He was also the faculty advisor for the the Gulf Coast Civic Works Campaign, an initiative to develop 100,000 prevailing wage jobs for local and displaced workers after Hurricane Katrina.
+In total, he has supported his social action students as they have won 17 campaigns from 2006-2023.
 In addition, Dr. Myers-Lipton has worked to help students develop solutions to poverty and inequality by taking them to live at homeless shelters, the Navajo and Lakota nations, the US Gulf Coast, and Kingston, Jamaica.

-He lives with his wife, Diane, in San José.
-In addition, Scott and Diane are the proprietors of the Sequoia Retreat Center, an event center dedicated to individual and social transformation.
+He lives with his wife, Diane, in the Bay Area.
+In addition, Scott and Diane are the proprietors of the The Sequoia, an event center dedicated to individual and social transformation.

 Links